CoookieYou/Cross-Sectional-Dispersion-as-Risk-Factor/README.md

-# A QUANTITATIVE RESEARCH ON CROSS-SECTIONAL DISPERSION AND EXPECTED RETURNS"
+# A QUANTITATIVE RESEARCH ON CROSS-SECTIONAL DISPERSION AND EXPECTED RETURNS

 ## Introduction